Tremolo333/ASU-simpy/README.md

 V6.4 bottom 90% waiting time wasn't calculating properly, now fine
 V6.5 cleared up the code
 V6.6 included the lab report
+V6.7 modified ASU class, moved patient types count calculation from the arrivals_generator to the process_event function. so they are only take into account once discharged. there is now a clear distinction between patients who arrived to the unit and the ones admitted. changed col names to admission count, added total arrival count column to the summary frame. only the latter are used for metrics calculation. previously obltained bed utilisation and mean queue time and pts admitted within 4 hours are valid.